wagtail/wagtail/docs/reference/contrib/redirects.rst

 Disabling automatic redirect creation
 -------------------------------------

+.. versionupdated:: 4.0
+  When generating redirects, custom field values are now fetched as part of the initial database query, so using custom field values in overridden url methods will no longer trigger additional per-object queries.

 Wagtail's default implementation works best for small-to-medium sized projects (5000 pages or fewer) that mostly use Wagtail's built-in methods for URL generation.

-Overrides to the following ``Page`` methods are respected when generating redirects, but use of specific page fields in those overrides will trigger additional database queries.
+However, overrides to the following ``Page`` methods are respected when generating redirects.

 * :meth:`~wagtail.models.Page.get_url_parts()`
 * :meth:`~wagtail.models.Page.get_route_paths()`